bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 So one of the problems with covenants is you have to go and figure out all of these conditions in the future when things get changed.
 So if you have your allow list or your white list of where these coins are allowed to go.
 Every time you update that list, you have to go and like recompute the covenants and you have to get everybody to like reroll their coins.
-It's a lot simpler if you just say, hey, your coins are now in a two of two multi-sig and I have a co-signing Oracle and my co-signing server will refuse to sign a transaction with you unless they're going to an approved destination like that's that's how you would actually build `Fedcoin`.
+It's a lot simpler if you just say, hey, your coins are now in a two of two multi-sig and I have a co-signing Oracle and my co-signing server will refuse to sign a transaction with you unless they're going to an approved destination like that's that's how you would actually build "Fedcoin".

 NVK: 00:28:27